Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 [Create a Minimal API with Visual Studio](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio)

-**Creating Your First Minimal API**

 To begin, you’ll use the command `dotnet new web -o Name` to create a new minimal API project.
+Here, `Name` is your desired project name.

 This will generate a ready-to-run API inside a folder.
 Once that’s created, you’ll use three CLI commands to work with it: